DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 #### Payment_status

-Super Link has its own status, different from the Cielo website or the Cielo E-commerce API.
+Link de Pagamento has its own status, different from the Cielo website or the Cielo E-commerce API.
 See the complete list below.

 |VALUE|STATUS DA TRANSAÇÃO|TRANSACTION STATUS|PAYMENT METHOD|DESCRIPTION|
 |---|---|---|---|---|